 Figure 6 shows the SEM images of aggregates and single cells on different materials under 15mPa and 78 mPa shear stress.
 Many adhered S. aureus aggregates of various sizes can be observed on Ti and 316L coupons following flow under 15 mPa of shear stress.
 The single cells without SF exposure seems to be uniformly distributed all over the surfaces in both Ti and 316L coupon.
 Similarly, in HA at 15mPa, larger bacterial aggregates can be observed following treatment with SF.
 Along with larger aggregates, many smaller aggregates can also be found, especially on the HA coupon.
 The single cells on HA are distributed all over the surface along with 3-5 cell clusters frequently forming at sites containing abnormal surface features.
 The PE which is the roughest among these materials retain larger aggregates compared to the other three materials tested.
 The single cells on PE surfaces were less in comparison to Ti, 316L, and HA coupon.
 Along with single cells, PE also contain smaller cluster of cells on the surfaces without SF.
-Although the number of aggregates at 78 mPa on Ti surfaces were less when compared to 15 mPa, the aggregates appeared larger and tightly colonized than with 15mPa shear stress.
+Although the number of aggregates at 78 mPa on Ti surfaces were less when compared to 15 mPa, the aggregates appeared larger than with 15mPa shear stress.
 Whereas, the number of single cells on the Ti surfaces were found to be less than what was observed at 78 mPa.
 In HA as well, the number of aggregates and single cells seems to be less than in 15 mPa, the aggregates size however, appears to be larger and appears like biofilm aggregates.